Contactify-AG/documentation/User Sync/SCIM.md

     urn:ietf:params:scim:schemas:extension:contactify:2.0:User:externalCompanyId |String | No | No | No | No | ReadWrite | - | -
     urn:ietf:params:scim:schemas:extension:contactify:2.0:User:orderCard | Boolean | No | No | No | No | immutable | - | -
     urn:ietf:params:scim:schemas:extension:contactify:2.0:User:deliverCardToHeadquarters | Boolean | No | No | No | No | ReadWrite | - | -

-If you need to match users on a different attribute than `userName`, follow this instructions: https://learn.microsoft.com/en-us/azure/active-directory/app-provisioning/customize-application-attributes#matching-users-in-the-source-and-target--systems
-Please note the supported filters of our SCIM API, documented in the swagger.

 ## Authentication